 Achieving equality of opportunity and increasing educational attainment are the keys to breaking inter-generational cycles of poverty.

 Educational researchers at the University of Auckland have been exploring ways in which to raise academic results in schools in lower socio-economic areas.

-The challenge for us now is to ensure they can be delivered uniformly across the school sector.
+The challenge for us now is to ensure that the outcomes from this research can be delivered uniformly across the school sector for maximum impact.

 Help us to improve the quality and understanding of education in New Zealand and internationally, through our teaching and research.

 Karen Miller, Development Manager, Education and Social Work